lexnederbragt/MBV3070-H19/5_biopython.md

 fh.close()
 ```

-Run it, and you will see the ids of the sequences in the mb.gbk file printed on screen.
+Run it, (python name_with_organism.py mb.gbk) and you will see the ids of the sequences in the mb.gbk file printed on screen.
+Question: how many sequences are there in that gbk file?

+Try running it with the macaca file too.

 #### Creating a new id ####